CC-BY Trolls

 • If you want to use CC-BY-xyz 3.0 or earlier licensed pictures, you should read and apply the license text, not only the summaries, offered by creative commons.

-But ignoring image copyrights altogether and just grabbing off the internet what you think you need is the most certain way to get caught up in a lawsuit — just as using Open Source Software without fulfilling the license requirements or using patented techniques without paying the license fees.
+But ignoring image copyrights altogether and just grabbing off the internet what you think you need is the most certain way that any copyright owner will catch you up in a lawsuit.
+Just as using Open Source Software without fulfilling the license requirements or using patented techniques without paying the license fees.

 To top